Terms of service.

 13. Events outside our control

-13.1 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under the Contract that is caused by any act or event beyond our reasonable control (Event Outside Our Control).
+13.1 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under the Contract that is caused by any act or event beyond our reasonable control.

 (a) we will contact you as soon as reasonably possible to notify you; and

-(b) our obligations under the Contract will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.
-We will arrange a new date for performance of the Services with you after the Event Outside Our Control is over.
+(b) our obligations under the Contract will be suspended and the time for performance of our obligations will be extended for the duration of the event outside our control.

-13.3 You may cancel the Contract affected by an Event Outside Our Control which has continued for more than 60 days.
-To cancel please contact us.
-If you opt to cancel we will refund the price you have paid, less the charges reasonably and actually incurred by us in performing the Services up to the date of the occurrence of the Event Outside Our Control.
+13.3 You may cancel the Contract affected by an event outside our control which has continued for more than 60 days.
+If you opt to cancel, we will refund the price you have paid, less the charges reasonably and actually incurred by us in performing the Services up to the date of the event outside our control.

 14. Non-solicitation

-You must not attempt to procure services that are competitive with the Services from any of our directors, employees or consultants, whether as an employee or on a freelance basis, during the period that we are providing the Services to you and for a period of twelve months following termination of the Contract.
+You must not attempt to procure services that are competitive with the Services from any of our directors, employees, subcontractors or consultants, whether as an employee, contractor, supplier or freelancer, during the period that we are providing the Services to you and for a period of twelve months following termination of the Contract.

 15. Communications between us